Important Information & Reminders

 - Long Island:

-- Campus study rooms in Anna Rubin Hall can be reserved here.
+- Campus study rooms in Anna Rubin Hall and the SAC Field House can be reserved here.

 - Education Hall has a new state-of-the-art fabrication lab along with a library and courtyard lounge on the ground floor.

-- Wisser Hall is being transformed into the new School of Health Professions Building.
-It will be open for the spring semester.
+- Wisser Hall has been transformed into the new School of Health Professions Building.

 - The Interfaith Prayer & Meditation Room is open in Harry Schure Hall.

 - Outdoor seating parklets in Midge Karr, the medical and academic quads, and the "Parklet at the Pond" feature WiFi access.
 Outdoor seating is also available at the SAC.
 Walkways and paths are open for recreational purposes.

 Be aware of pedestrian traffic and egress signs at locations where renovations are being performed.